phuwin95/DATA.ML.360-2023-2024-1/README.md

     |-- getMoviePredictions.ts  --> This file contains the method in which for a given user, the prediction of movies are being generated.

     |-- pearsonCorrelation.ts   --> This file contains the method for calculating the pearson correlation.

+    |-- spearmansCorrelation.ts   --> This file contains the method for calculating the spearmans correlation.

     |-- predict.ts              --> This file contains the method for predicting the rating for a given movie.